“Offers sound, strategic advice” “She has a good brain and is a strong advocate”

 Rose’s experience in commercial and construction law includes:

 - Construction Law, adjudication and professional negligence of construction professionals.
 She is familiar with the standard form contracts, with particular experience in FIDIC contracts.
 Rose also represents clients from the construction industry in planning and environmental disputes.
-In 2015 she successfully resisted an application for summary judgment in respect of an adjudication award.

 - PFI disputes